sanjith050801/GreatKart/README.md

 # GreatKart - Site to sell courses

+This project is done using django framework.

-Source code can be found on the following link:
+Only some of the base html css are uploaded here.
+Source code of the complete project has been uploaded on the following link:

 https://drive.google.com/drive/folders/1otEVT1DroNKHzVivBL21z78b19TUzZZU?usp=sharing

-Some of the base html css are uploaded here